philcryer/fak3r.com/content/post/2021-09-26-running-a-hidden-tor-service.md

 ## Install services

 Notice: I'm running [Debian GNU/Linux](https://www.debian.org/), Bullseye:11, so if you're using another Linux distro just install the applications however you do, but the configs will mostly be the same.
-In fact, these same concepts will get you going on any of the \*BSD varients too, which would be a fine choice for this application.
+In fact, these same concepts will get you going on any of the \*BSD variants too, which would be a fine choice for this application.

 ## Install Tor